WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/did-spec-current-status.md

 ## Questions, implementation guidance

 Some issues are opened by people with questions about the spec (which don't need spec changes to answer) or requests for guidance about implementations or technical details.
-These are labelled '[question](https://github.com/w3c-ccg/did-spec/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion)' and include:
+These are labeled '[question](https://github.com/w3c-ccg/did-spec/issues?q=is%3Aissue+is%3Aopen+label%3Aquestion)' and include:

 * Non-blockchain DIDs? [#113](https://github.com/w3c-ccg/did-spec/issues/113)
 * DIDs for devices? [#100](https://github.com/w3c-ccg/did-spec/issues/100)